-I studied art at Binghamton University while pursuing my Bachelor of Science degree in Mathematics.
-I worked for many years in New York City in benefit consulting and pension plan administration and most recently handled Operations and Membership at the Edward Hopper House Museum & Study Center in Nyack, NY.
-I currently teach Pastel Painting at the Clarkstown Community Learning Center in Congers, NY.
+Joyce graduated from Binghamton University with a degree in Mathematics.
+She worked for many years in New York City in benefit consulting and pension plan administration and most recently handled Operations and Membership at the Edward Hopper House Museum & Study Center in Nyack, NY.
+Joyce currently teaches a course in Pastel Painting, offered at the Clarkstown Community Learning Center in Congers, NY.

 Joyce is a member of the Nyack Art Collective, the Pastel Society of America (PSA) and the National Association of Women Artists (NAWA).
 She has studied at the Art Students League, Rockland Center for the Arts, and continues to learn from Garnerville artist, Andrew Mollica.

 As a student, teacher and ever-evolving artist, Joyce hopes to transform the joy she finds outdoors into an experience that can be saved and shared.